richard-scryber/PaperworkDayDocs/docs/styles/14_var_calc.md

 ---
 layout: default
-title: Dynamic styles
+title: Dynamic style values
 parent: Styling Content
 nav_order: 14
 ---

-# Dynamic styles with var and calc
+# Dynamic style values with var and calc
 {: .no_toc }

 THe block elements will appear on a new line on their own (by default ).